 There are a lot of versatile plants, but trees aren’t usually counted as among them.
 Trees have a reputation for getting big, being solid, and staying where you put them.
+If you decide to grow trees in your patio, for example, then they’ll stay there forever.
 That doesn’t have to be the case, though.
 Trees can be just as versatile as any other plant.
 If the idea of having a tree in a pot interests or intrigues you, here are some of the things you need to know.

 You can grow almost any tree in a pot when it is young, as long as you have the right pot size.
 If you’re looking for something to stay small and in a pot, look for dwarf varieties of trees.
 There are dwarf varieties of many trees, including fruit trees.
 Some trees stay small enough that they don’t need dwarf varieties, such as Japanese maples, river birches, and boxwood.

 Since pots don’t offer as much insulation for the roots as the ground does, evergreens tend to do better in pots than deciduous trees.
 However, that doesn’t mean that you can’t have a deciduous tree in a pot.
 It just needs a little extra help keeping warm through the winter.

 The first thing to consider is how much light your tree needs.
 This can vary, but if you aren’t sure how much light your tree needs, start them off with a mix of morning sun and afternoon shade.
 The best part about potted trees is that you can move them, so try a few locations to see what makes your tree the happiest.
 If your climate is hotter than where your tree would normally live, give it a little less sun.
 If your climate is colder, give it a little more.

 Water is another concern.
 Regular soil doesn’t always drain properly in pots, so keep an eye on the moisture level of your tree.
 If the soil gets too soggy, it can damage the roots.
 You can use a soil-based compost or get potting soil meant specifically for trees, both of which drain better.